Key Staff Members

 Founding Artistic Director

 Jane co-founded Boston City Singers in 1995 as a division of Newton-based Youth Pro Musica.
 In 2003, Boston City Singers became a separate program with headquarters in Boston’s Dorchester neighborhood, and currently serves 500 young people in 16 programs for children ages 4 - 18.
 Jane has over 30 years of experience teaching music in classrooms, school and church choirs.
-She holds masters degrees in music from Auckland University in New Zealand; in music education from Trinity College of Music in London; and in engineering (MS) from Boston University.
+She holds masters degrees in music from Auckland University in New Zealand; in music education from Trinity College of Music in London; in engineering (MS) from Boston University.
 She is also the Founding Artistic Director of “Children’s Voices of Ireland.”
-She is a former instructor with the Metropolitan Opera’s Urban Voices program in Boston, and the Director of Youth Choirs at St. Andrew’s Episcopal Church in Wellesley, MA.
+She is a former instructor with the Metropolitan Opera’s Urban Voices program and Youth Choirs at St. Andrew’s Episcopal Church in Wellesley, MA.
 She is a frequent workshop presenter at ACDA, MMEA, AGO, Chorus America.
 A native of New Zealand, Jane has been a resident of Dorchester for over 25 years where she fosters dogs for New England Brittany Rescue and volunteers at Daily Table.

 Melissa J. Graham